 When prostate cancer is detected before it has spread, it appears that surgery, external radiation, and brachytherapy all have similar cure rates.
 Newer types of treatment, like da Vinci robotic surgery and proton beam radiation, appear promising but have much less research and long-term data.
 This makes comparing treatment options as much art as science.

-Common Treatments for Pancreatic Cancer
+Common Treatments for Prostate Cancer

 Every treatment carries certain risks and side effects.
 Even the most effective treatments overall may not be effective for you.
 Try to figure out which side effect profile you are most comfortable with.
 Remember that you and your family are the ones who have to live with the outcome of your treatment, not your doctor.